test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/variables_and_datatypes.rst

 we do it, might also not be the *only* way to do it in a proper way.

 The possibility to use configuration files in JSON format to define parameters outside the robot code is based on two components that have been developed for the
-Robot Framework: the `RobotFramework_Testsuites <https://github.com/test-fullautomation/robotframework-testsuitesmanagement>`_ and the
+Robot Framework: the `RobotFramework_TestsuitesManagement <https://github.com/test-fullautomation/robotframework-testsuitesmanagement>`_ and the
 `JsonPreprocessor <https://github.com/test-fullautomation/python-jsonpreprocessor>`_.
 How these two components work together with the Robot Framework is described in the tutorial ``900_building_testsuites``.